josephrhobbs/blog-builder/SYNTAX.md

 ::notice[Information]  => <div class="notice">Information</div>
 ```

-The `wip` control sequence must be placed at the beginning of a line.
+The `notice` control sequence must be placed at the beginning of a line.

 ## Tile Hyperlinks